mapbox/geobuf/README.md

 Geobuf is a compact binary encoding for geographic data.

-Geobuf provides _lossless_ compression of GeoJSON data into [protocol buffers](https://developers.google.com/protocol-buffers/).
+Geobuf provides _nearly lossless_ compression of GeoJSON data into [protocol buffers](https://developers.google.com/protocol-buffers/).
 Advantages over using GeoJSON alone: